 Collecting your winnings must also be done in person.
 The Venetian's sportsbook does not have a pay-by-mail service.
 They are not the place at which you want to bet on futures like the next Super Bowl winner.

 Now, believe it or not, this is by design.
-The Venetian hasn't tried to cobble together a large sportsbook on its own because it actually plays host to an outside brand.
+Rather than operating its own book, The Venetian partners with an outside brand.

 While there is no bar or grill directly inside either of the locations, the Venetian does have options close by.
 Seating at both spots can also be reserved, in case you want to make sure that you have a spot at which to watch an entire event.